Infrastructure work in the national historic site

 Parks Canada is investing an unprecedented $3 billion dollars over five years to support infrastructure work to heritage, visitor, waterway and highway assets located within national historic sites, national parks, and national marine conservation areas across Canada.
 Investments in preservation, rehabilitation, and restoration of our national historic sites will protect our heritage and strengthen their appeal as destinations to celebrate our nation's achievements.

-Important infrastructure upgrades will be underway this fall in the areas outside the Gulf of Georgia Cannery National Historic Site building.
+Important infrastructure upgrades will continue this summer at the Gulf of Georgia Cannery National Historic Site building.
 These upgrades are required to ensure this cherished community site remains safe and continues to be enjoyed for generations to come.
-The upcoming work will be divided into the following two phases:

 Fire Suppression System Upgrades

 The fire suppression system at the national historic site is being removed and replaced with an updated system to meet the latest safety standards.

 Building Envelope Upgrades at the Gulf of Georgia Cannery

 In 2018-19, Parks Canada invested in important updates to the Gulf of Georgia Cannery’s office building.
 This included updated HVAC, exterior siding, and seismic upgrades.
 The project also improved energy efficiency by adding new windows and new LED lighting to replace fluorescent lighting.